 6) Sip Some Soup

 A nice snowy day is truly the ideal soup weather.
 A bowl of steaming flavourful soup may not be the most appealing in the middle of summer (unless maybe you have one of those dreaded summer colds), but on a chilly winter’s day, there is almost nothing better.
 We recommend maximizing the soup’s warming powers by taking time to embrace the outdoors beforehand.
-Drop in for a snowshoe hike at Abbey Gardens, offered every Wednesday by donation from 1-2:30pm January 16-February 20 (or call ahead to book a group snowshoe and lunch), before popping into the Food Hub for a mug of steamy soup.
+Drop in for a snowshoe hike on the 140-acres of woodland at Abbey Gardens (or call ahead to book a group snowshoe tour and lunch), before popping into the Food Hub for a mug of steamy soup.
 Looking for a bit more speed?
 Spend a morning carving and swooshing down the trails of Calabogie Peaks before warming up over a hot bowl of homemade soup at the Mountain Cat Café.

 8) Avoid Traffic

 We understand that a massive snowfall is not the ideal time to be out driving, so we suggest you get off the roads and into the woods with a vehicle that sees snow not as a slippery challenge, but as an inviting opportunity to explore the unknown.
 Rent a snowmobile, or bring your own, to feel the rumble of the machine beneath you as you zip along over 300-kilometres of trails at Haliburton Forest and Wildlife Reserve Ltd.

 Here’s hoping you’ll have the chance to test out a few of these activities this winter to rediscover the beauty and freedom brought on by a good snow day.